remizmohammed/Sevendyne/README.md

-# Booking Demo App
+# Booking App

-install expo globally on the computer

-#npm install
-#npm start

-run app on expo
+We are dveeloping an online app for connecting consultants of various sectors like IT, Electricals, Finance etc.

+Website: www.sevendyne.com

+Using ReactJS for developing the app.
+More details will be added soon.